Diganta-droid/Data-Camp-Exercise/README.md

 # Data-Camp-Exercise
-My Execise files 0f DataCamp Courses
+My Execise files of DataCamp Courses
 .I have saved my Codes of Data Camp in this repository